-Coronavirus Disease 2019 (COVID-19) presents with varieties of clinical manifestations from asymptomatic to severe respiratory distress, multiple organ dysfunction and death(1).
-Hypercoagulable state in COVID 19 had increased risk of thromboembolic complications and pulmonary embolism (PE) is the most common thrombotic manifestation(2).
+Coronavirus Disease 2019 (COVID-19) presents with various clinical manifestations from asymptomatic to severe respiratory distress, multiple organ dysfunction and death.
+Hypercoagulable state in COVID 19 increased risk of venous thromboembolism with pulmonary embolism (PE) commonest as the manifestation.
 Aortic dissection (AD) which has similar presentation to PE but with lower incidence rate, should be considered as differential.
-Immediate and accurate diagnosis of these scenarios is crucial to initiate the appropriate interventions.
+Immediate accurate diagnosis of these scenarios is crucial to initiate the appropriate interventions.